cjacker/enjoy/README.md

 button_a=Super_L+Shift_L+q
 ```

-If you need to map to mouse click event, please use:
+If you need to map to mouse click/scroll event, please use:
 ```
 mouse_click_<n>
 n=1: left button